What is pulse pressure?

 - Stay active.
 Physical activity is good for your heart and your circulation.

 - Drink alcohol in moderation.
-The recommended amount for women is one alcoholic drink per day (no more than seven per week) or two alcoholic drinks per day for men (no more than 14 per week).
+The recommended amount for women is one alcohol-containing drink per day (no more than seven per week) or two alcohol-containing drinks per day for men (no more than 14 per week).
 Drinking more than these recommended amounts can cause higher blood pressure.